Al Pacino: 2000–2018: Television roles and return to Broadway

+2019–present

 Pacino starred alongside Brad Pitt and Leonardo DiCaprio in Quentin Tarantino's comedy-drama Once Upon a Time in Hollywood, which was released on July 26, 2019.
-Later in 2019, Pacino played Teamsters chief Jimmy Hoffa, alongside Robert De Niro and Joe Pesci, in Martin Scorsese's Netflix film The Irishman, based on the 2004 book I Heard You Paint Houses by Charles Brandt; this was the first time Pacino was directed by Scorsese, and he received an Academy Award for Best Supporting Actor nomination.
+Later in 2019, Pacino played Teamsters chief Jimmy Hoffa, alongside Robert De Niro and Joe Pesci, in Martin Scorsese's Netflix film The Irishman, based on the 2004 book I Heard You Paint Houses by Charles Brandt.
+This was the first time Pacino was directed by Scorsese, and he received a Best Supporting Actor nomination at the 92nd Academy Awards—his ninth to date.
 Pacino's performance received positive reviews.
 Peter Bradshaw described it as "glorious" in The Guardian.
 Justin Chang wrote, "De Niro, Pesci and Pacino are at the top of their game, in part because they aren't simply rehashing the iconic gangster types they've played before."

-2020s

-In February 2020, Pacino starred as Meyer Offerman, a fictional Nazi hunter, in the Amazon Video series Hunters.
+In February 2020, Pacino starred as Meyer Offerman, a fictional Nazi hunter, in the Amazon Prime Video series Hunters.
 This is Pacino's first television series since Angels in America (2003).
 Hunters was renewed for a second season in August 2020.
 In 2021, Pacino played Aldo Gucci in Ridley Scott's House of Gucci.
 The film received mixed to positive reviews, with Pacino's performance being highlighted as a standout, along with Lady Gaga's and Jared Leto's.
 That same year, he played the lead defense attorney in American Traitor: The Trial of Axis Sally.

-In August 2022, Pacino was set to produce a film about Amedeo Modigliani, which he will co-produce alongside Johnny Depp and Barry Navidi.
+In 2024, Pacino starred in Modì, Three Days on the Wing of Madness, a film about Amedeo Modigliani, which he co-produced alongside Johnny Depp and Barry Navidi.
 The film is based on a play by Dennis McIntyre, which was previously adapted for the 2004 film of the same name.
-Principal photography will commence in 2023.
+Principal photography commenced in September 2023.
+On March 10, 2024, Pacino presented the Academy Award for Best Picture at the 96th Academy Awards.

+In 2025, Pacino appeared alongside Robert De Niro in Moncler's "Warmer Together" fashion campaign.